 A graphics card will also be important for games developers working on graphically-intensive projects.
 The best laptops for programming will help you test and run the apps, websites or games you've created with ease (jump to the in-depth what to consider section for more information).
-With this in mind, we've rounded up the best laptops that coders and developers can use for day-to-day work.
+Be sure to bookmark our Black Friday and Cyber Monday article, where we should see some some excellent discounts on many of these laptops soon.

 Bear in mind that ergonomics make a big difference if you're going to be at your machine for hours on end – as most of us are.
 It's a good idea to complement your laptop with some top accessories too, to get the best out of it.
 Check out our guides to the best keyboard, the best mouse and best monitor.